RCCoop/RCDataKit/README.md

 # Creating a Data Stack

-**RCDataKit** has a few pre-made solutions for setting up your Core Data stack.
-They’re not required for use with any of the other types in the library, but they do most of the setup work for you.

 ## DataStack Protocol
 This simple protocol is for types that wrap a `NSPersistentContainer` and  provide pre-configured `NSManagedObjectContexts`.